irbull/toro/src/content/blog/2026/code-reviews/code-reviews.md

 - How do we roll it back?
 - How will we know it’s working?

-If you can’t explain the change, you’re not done—even if the code compiles.
+If you can’t explain the change, you’re not done, even if the code compiles.

 ---